google/oboe/docs/GettingStarted.md

 **Make a note of the path which you cloned oboe into - you will need it shortly**

 ### 2. Update CMakeLists.txt
 Open your app's `CMakeLists.txt`.
 This can be found under `External Build Files` in the Android project view.
+If you don't have a `CMakeLists.txt` you will need to [add C++ support to your project](https://developer.android.com/studio/projects/add-native-code).

 ![CMakeLists.txt location in Android Studio](images/cmakelists-location-in-as.png "CMakeLists.txt location in Android Studio")